TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 export default routes;
 ~~~

-Import the routes to your `Main.jsx` file:
+Import the routes to your `main.jsx` file:

 ~~~jsx
 import { createBrowserRouter, RouterProvider } from "react-router-dom";